gabrielecodes/9bitssystems/src/content/posts/what-ai-can-do-for-you.md

 data available to all the parts of the business.
 In these settings

 ## What are the applications of AI that really have impact?
 Structured data is relatively easy to store and manipulate, but achieving the same results efficiently with unstructured data at scale presents a major challenge.
 AI excels at generating and manipulating unstructured data—specifically large volumes of text, images, and audio—tasks that are highly inefficient for humans to scale.
+This is nothing new, _that's what we all knew back in the days of Machine Learning and Neural Networks_, and things haven't changed that much with LLMs.

 ### Producing and "understanding" text at scale
 AI can read, summarize, generate, and categorize vast amounts of text almost instantaneously.